georgelin-eng/2023-topographic-map-to-terrain-model/README.md

 | x changes |   ignore    |  sample left  |
 | y changes |   ignore    |  sample down  |

 Next, to assign heights to each RGB value, the difference between one RGB to the next is added to a growing sum.
 Once this sum reaches a threshold value, it is reset.
 The index of this change occurs is tracked which will be used to determine the height of that RGB value.
 This is done through using `numpy.linspace()` from the min to max height values over the total number of RGB values.
-The index where a color changes neatly corresponds to that same index in the `numpy.linespace()` NumPy array.
+The index where a color changes, for that same index in the `numpy.linespace()` NumPy array, conveniently is the height value of that color.

 This process allows for the automatic generation of a 2d matrix that relates RGB values to heights.